Batang, Ningxiang

 Batang (坝塘镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Zifu on the west, Huilongpu Town and Baimaqiao Subdistrict on the north, Xiaduopu Town on the east, and Huaminglou Town on the south.
 As of the 2007 census it had a population of 70,000 and an area of 163.7 km2.
 Nantianping township merged to Batang town on November 19, 2015.

-Administrative division
+Administrative divisions

 The town is divided into 13 villages and one community: